BabatundeOnabajo/Think-Before-You-Print-For-Web-Browsers/README.md

 In order to use this extension, it is helpful to follow the instructions down below:

 # Applications
 This browser extension will be particularly helpful for organisations that would like to bolster their environmental impact.
-The
+Organisations can pre-install the extension on company devices to help encourage users to not waste paper.

 # Credits
 Babatunde Onabajo (ChurchMapped Limited)